Table of Contents

 6. Light exercise

-Most people find it difficult to get out of bed or function normally, let alone exercise when experiencing hangover anxiety.
+Most people find it difficult to get out of bed or function normally, let alone exercise when experiencing hangover anxiety after drinking.

-Doing something easy like taking a walk outdoors will get the blood circulating and boost endorphins to ease pain and improve mood.
+Doing something easy like taking a walk outdoors will get the blood circulating, boost endorphins to ease pain, and improve mood.

 Most people will start to feel better in a day or two after the alcohol makes its way out of the system.